muraronicola/Parallel-implementation-of-Gravitational-Search-Algorithm/README.md

 - `<dimentions>`: Number of dimensions of the problem.
 - `<population_size>`: Size of the population.
 - `<iterations>`: Number of iterations to be performed.
 - `<debug>`: Debug mode.
 If set to 1, the code will print additional information, like the best solution at the end.
+Otherwise, if set to 0, the code will print the results in a .csv style file.

 ## PBS script